dragan717080/StereoSystem/README.md

 # <a name="no-link"></a>Stereo System App

-Backend for the Stereo System App using Laravel and Selenium for WebScrape.
+Backend for the Stereo System App using Laravel and Selenium for Web scrape.
 Database agnostic but I've used PostgreSQL.

 ## <a name="no-link"></a>Technologies Used